queens-satellite-team/Space-School/lab8_budgets/lab8.md

 There are no limits to what you can do a budget for on a spacecraft, but here is a list of some common examples.

 ### 1.2.1 Mass Budget
-**Goal:** To ensure that the satellite stays within its mass budget.
+**Goal:** To ensure that the satellite stays within its a specific mass.
 **Subsystems:** Usually the mechanical/structural subsystem is responsible for this budget, however, as all subsystems have a mass the consideration extends to all subsystems.
 **Constraints**: CubeSats have a predefined list of requirements which include a mass constraints.
 In the case of the toastSats by law the balloon has to stay within a mass constraint.
 **More Information:**